 |422 Invalid||Invalid or missing API query parameter.|

-Some API endpoints are subject to rate limits that exist independently of your API key's monthly quota.
-Rate limits are universal: they apply to all types of API response codes.
-We track rate-limited endpoints on a 60-second basis.
+All API requests are subject to rate limits that exist independently of your API key's monthly usage allowance.
+We track rate-limits on a 60-second basis.
 For example, if your API is subject to a 10/second rate limit, we'll allow you 600 requests per 60 second window.
 To make it easier for your application to determine if it is being rate-limited, or if it is likely to be in the future, we've added the following HTTP headers to successful responses:

 |Header Name||Example Value||Description|